jsb58p/CS-303-Assignment-1/README.md

    **Line 9 modifies the integer at index 0 to have the value 0.
 The previous value was 1.**

    **Line 10 uses the function findNum() and outputs the results.
 Parameter 1 is 0, the integer being searched.**
-   **Parameter 2 is 2, meaning the index of the second occurrance of the integer used as Parameter 1 will be returned.**
+   **Parameter 2 is 2, meaning the index of the second occurrence of the integer used as Parameter 1 will be returned.**

    **Line 11 uses the function removeNum() to remove the array element at the index passed as Parameter 1.**

-   **Line 12 uses the function findNum(), and outputs the return value, the index of the first occurance of the integer 0.**
+   **Line 12 uses the function findNum(), and outputs the return value, the index of the first occurence of the integer 0.**

-   **Line 13 uses the function findNum(), and outputs the return value, the index of the second occurrance of the integer 0.**
+   **Line 13 uses the function findNum(), and outputs the return value, the index of the second occurrence of the integer 0.**
 <img width="576" alt="allFunctions1" src="https://github.com/user-attachments/assets/be87ff43-26f8-4631-a81e-a884839f10f2">

 **The output from line 10 is 100.
-After the function addNum() adds 0 to the end of the array, and function modifyNum() modifies the first array element to hold 0, the first occurance of the integer 0 is at index 0, and the second occurrance of the integer 0 is at index 100, hence the output.**
+After the function addNum() adds 0 to the end of the array, and function modifyNum() modifies the first array element to hold 0, the first occurance of the integer 0 is at index 0, and the second occurrence of the integer 0 is at index 100, hence the output.**

 **The output from line 12 is 99.
 The function from line 11, removeNum(), removes the array element at index 0.
 Then, all array elements after 0 are shifted down one index.
-Since the 0 previously at index 0 has been removed and the second occurrance was shifted down one index, now the first occurance of 0 is at index 99.**
+Since the 0 previously at index 0 has been removed and the second occurrence was shifted down one index, now the first occurence of 0 is at index 99.**

 **The output from line 13 is -1.
-The function on line 13, findNum(), tries to search for the second occurance of 0.
-However, only one occurance exists after line 11 executes.
-Therefore, the second occurance cannot be found and the function returns -1.**
+The function on line 13, findNum(), tries to search for the second occurence of 0.
+However, only one occurence exists after line 11 executes.
+Therefore, the second occurence cannot be found and the function returns -1.**